asteinarson/knemm/README.md

 One module (say **sales-order**) is the primary authority on the tables and columns it declares itself.
 But... it can depend on tables and columns from other modules (say **catalog-product**) and specify minimum database requirements it needs from that other module.

-Knemm will then check those requirements, and either the combination works out just fine, or it fails, and we get an error message when attempting to merge / apply the claims.
+`Knemm` will then check those requirements, and either the combination works out just fine, or it fails, and we get an error message when attempting to merge / apply the claims.

 So we have a declarative way of letting loosely coupled software modules depend on each other, and to know beforehand if their database expectations will work out - or not.

-The two **'m'**:s in *Knemm* stands for just that - *multi-migrations*.
+The two **'m'**:s in *Knemm* stands for - *multi-migrations*.
 That is, several connected flows of DB migrations, connected with dependency points and explicit schema expectations.

+## An example with modules
+We want to do a simple model of an e-commerce backend.
+It will consist of these loosely coupled modules:
+  * `person`
+  * `catalog_product`
+  * `group_price`
+  * `quote_order`

+The `person` module does not need to know anything of e-commerce, it just is a table of simple person data - in our case for a customer.
+From the point of view of e-commerce, the only requirement is that has an unique **id** column and an **email** field.

+The `catalog_product` module in turn does not depend on the concept of persons or sales.
+In theory it could just be a simple database of products in categories.
+It doesn't "know" it is being used for sales.

+The `group_price` allows for tagging persons with various groups.
+In this case for enabling different product prices for customers of various purchasing habits (like private, retailer, contractor, ...).

+The `quote_order` module binds it all together.
+This module depends on the two previous ones and binds it all together.